biancanev/The-Potato-Place/markups/geometryPy.md

-# geometryPy Documentation
+# GeometryPy Documentation
 Version: 1.
 0. 1

 Status: Under Construction

 ### Intoduction
-geometryPy is an easy way to draw simple graphics on the terminal window.
+GeometryPy is an easy way to draw simple graphics on the terminal window.
 This software is meant for beginners to learn how to code.
-Get code [here](https://biancanev.github.io/The-Potato-Place/store/apps/geometryPy)
+Get code [here](https://biancanev.github.io/The-Potato-Place/store/apps/geometryPy).

 ### Getting Started
 In order to start using geometryPy, you need to create a `canvas`.
 To do this, there is a `canvas` class.
 To create a basic canvas, use the function `setCanvas()`, which takes two parameters: `width`, `height`.
 You can see how big the canvas you created is by using the `testCanvas()` function.
 Here is an example of a fully set up program: